 Activities

 At the Ottawa Area Center, art has become a very important component to our classroom schedule.
-Therefore, we have formed an Art Committee to explore various types of art and techniques.
+Therefore, we have hired a full time special education art teacher to explore various types of art and techniques.
 One way that we have been able to bring art into our school and the classroom is through Zot Artz.

 Zot Artz was created by Dwayne and Marianne Szot to be used by individuals of any age and any ability.
 Dwayne invented small one-of-a-kind art tools to be used to create various art such as pogo paint stick, a roller attachment to wheelchairs for paint or chalk and strapped hand held rollers.